JinnnK/BNBRLplus/README.md

 # Belief-Aided-Navigation using Bayesian Neural Networks and Deep Reinforcement Learning for Avoiding Humans in Blind Spots

-This repository contains the codes for our paper titled "Transformable Gaussian Reward Function for Robot Navigation with Deep Reinforcement Learning".
+This repository contains the codes for our paper titled "Belief-Aided-Navigation using Bayesian Neural Networks and Deep Reinforcement Learning for Avoiding Humans in Blind Spots".
-The original simulation setting and sourcecode come from [here](https://sites.google.com/view/intention-aware-crowdnav/home).
+The original simulation setting and sourcecode come from [here](https://github.com/JinnnK/TGRF).
 If you want to see the original version, please refer to the link above.
 For more details, here is [arXiv preprint]() and [youtube video]() for experiment in real world.

 ## Abstract